heeler-deer/MedArticleFinder/README.md

-## search articles
+## Search articles about medicine

-A simple script to search for articles about *medicine* by keywords and years.
+A simple script to search for articles about **medicine** by keywords and years.